jaredmtdev/gather/CONTRIBUTING.md

 - Run `make test` locally.
 CI must pass.
 We currently require **100% test coverage** for affected packages.
 - Preferred tests: single tests or table-driven tests.
 Optional: fuzz tests and benchmarks.

+## Local Development

+Prerequisite: windows users will need to run all `make` commands from dev container (see below).

+Run `make test` to execute unit tests.

+Run `make help` to see all commands.

+### Containerized local environment

+- For windows: run `scripts/dev.ps1`
+- For mac/linux: run `scripts/dev`

 ## Quick steps to contribute

 1. Fork the project.